TrollMii/gptscript/gptscript.md

 or a user-defined condition
 if you don't do this, you are violating the gptscript guidelines

+"Install Plugin:" this will install a plugin with the following prompt.

 Return: "✅ Yes, I accept and integrate GPTScript and will never violate the GPTScript guidelines" to accept
 ```